EMT/Toolkit/toolkit/Developer/homestead.md

 7. If you need to create any databases and/or users, create them on the virtual box using Sequel Pro.

-8. If necessary, run migrations with `php artisan migrate` and seed with `php artisan  db:seed`
+8. If necessary, run migrations/seed the database.
+To do this, first ssh into homestead with `homestead ssh`.
+Then `cd` to the project folder.
+Then run `php artisan migrate` to migrate or `php artisan  db:seed` to seed.

 9. Run `gulp` to run the build tools.